xnd-project/plures-ruby/xnd/CONTRIBUTING.md

 must ensure that the relevant header files and shared object are exposed to other Ruby gems.

-## C API etiqquette

-Its important to know what to expose to other Ruby programs via the C API.

 ## structs in XND

 The primary struct that contains data for the XND type is the following: